Joseph Robert Love, MD

 Faculty, staff and students may nominate individuals embodying Love’s beliefs and commitment to building a diverse, inclusive and equitable learning environment.

-Nominations must consist of a narrative of up to 1000 words describing the nominee’s accomplishments.
+Nominations must consist of a summary of the nominee’s work that highlights the following attributes (up to 1000 words total):

 Applications are evaluated by a subcommittee of the Diversity, Inclusion and the Learning Environment (DIALE) Committee.

-Award winners will be notified the last week of April 2022 and will be invited to attend the annual Faculty and Staff Recognition Awards ceremony following the Stockton Kimball Lecture.
+Award winners will be notified the last week of April 2023 and will be invited to attend the annual Faculty and Staff Recognition Awards ceremony following the Stockton Kimball Lecture, (date to be determined)

 Award recipients receive a commemorative gift and a monetary award.